PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 ```
 terraform apply -target=module.px_backup --auto-approve
 ```
-   When this has completed it will display information required later for the configuration of Azure as a backup location, **make a note of this information**:
+   When this has completed it will display information required later for the configuration of Azure as a backup location, **make a note of this information** as it is required in order to configure Azure as a backup destination later on
 ```
 Outputs: